ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     The restart run length can be changed using the ``xmlchange`` command and setting ``STOP_N`` and ``STOP_OPTION``.

+The model outputs always start from 000 (e.g.,  sfcf000.nc, atmf000.nc), and don't depend on the model start time and method (warm or cold start).

 How do I change a namelist option for chgres_cube or the model?
 ===============================================================
 From the case directory running ``./preview_namelists`` will generate the namelists for the run.
 This is normally run by ``case.submit``, but you can also run it from the command line after running the command ``case.setup``.
 Run it once before editing ``user_nl_ufsatm`` and examine ``input.nml`` to see the default value, then edit ``user_nl_ufsatm`` and run it again to see the change.